Jamesreinhardt222/comm-documentation-assignment/docs/configuration.md

 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
-{: .fs-6 .fw-300 }
+All you need is your favourite browser and a solid internet connection.
+You can either use slack directly in your browser or dowload the mobile or desktop app.{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }